opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/policy.md

     * metadata
     * eventually, the raw content of the Policy

-It stores Policy objects and orchestrates their execution through the choice and the usage of the right Engine (i.e., Engine that will be served through a _Policy Engine Adapter_).
+It stores Policy objects and orchestrates their execution through the choice and the usage of the right Engine (i.e., Engine that will be served through a _Validator Adapter_).

 ### Architecture